Winston Academy: History

 When the Federal government enforced school integration, many white parents sought ways to keep their children from attending integrated schools.
 Winston Academy was founded in 1969 to provide white children a segregated education.

 In 1969, the Louisville-Winston Educational Foundation voted to establish the school after receiving a report on the "public school situation facing our country".
 Foundation president David Richardson told a crowd of 300 citizens gathered at the county courthouse that "The only choice open to parents who want their children to continue to receive a high caliber education is to support a private school system in Winston County."

 In the fall of 1970, the school stopped holding classes in local churches and moved into its permanent campus.

 Demographics

 Although the school posts a non-discrimination policy on their website, as of 2012, the student population was over 99% white.

 Athletics

-Winston Academy competes under the nickname Patriots within the Mississippi Association of Independent Schools.
+Winston Academy competes under the nickname Patriots within the Midsouth Association of Independent Schools.